Edward Saylor: Post War

 Saylor served as an aircraft maintenance officer until leaving active duty on March 29, 1946, serving in the Air Force Reserve until returning to active duty beginning October 25, 1947.
 His next assignment was as an aircraft maintenance officer with the 140th Air Force Base Unit and the 2470th Air Force Reserve Training Center at Sioux City, Iowa, from October 1947 to June 1949, followed by service as an aircraft maintenance officer with the 325th Fighter Wing and the 318th Fighter Squadron at Moses Lake Air Force Base and then at McChord Air Force Base, from July 1949 to June 1952.

-Saylor next served as assistant base maintenance officer with the 86th Air Base Squadron and the 529th Material Squadron at Paine Air Force Base from July 1952 to October 1953, and then as an aircraft maintenance officer with the 59th Fighter Interceptor Squadron at Goose Air Force Base in Newfoundland, Canada, from October 1953 to July 1955.
+Saylor next served as assistant base maintenance officer with the 86th Air Base Squadron and the 529th Material Squadron at Paine Air Force Base from July 1952 to October 1953, and then as an aircraft maintenance officer with the 59th Fighter Interceptor Squadron at Goose Air Base in Newfoundland, Canada, from October 1953 to July 1955.
 His next assignment was as an aircraft maintenance officer with the 530th Air Defense Group, the 84th Fighter Group, and then the 84th Material Squadron at Geiger Field from July 1955 to October 1958.

 Saylor served as an aircraft maintenance officer with the 25th Air Division at McChord Air Force Base from October 1958 to December 1961, followed by service as an exchange officer with the British Royal Air Force at RAF Coltishall, England, where he served as a Senior Technical Officer with the Air Fighting Development Squadron from December 1961 to January 1964.

 Saylor next served as chief of maintenance of the 337th Fighter Group and 337th Consolidated Aircraft Maintenance Squadron with Air Defense Command at Portland International Airport from January 1964 to March 1966, and then as chief of maintenance of the 328th Fighter Wing at Richards-Gebaur Air Force Base from March 1966 until his retirement from the Air Force on October 1, 1967.

 Saylor later pursued ventures in construction and real estate within the private sector.
 He also owned a restaurant with his wife.

 Saylor was a recipient of the Distinguished Flying Cross and other awards for his service during the war.
 In 2014, Saylor and the other Doolittle Raiders were awarded the Congressional Gold Medal.
 He was also honored as the sixth person to receive Enumclaw's Walk of Fame in 2013.